sarvalabs/js-moi-sdk/docs/source/providers.rst

 * ``id`` - ``string``: The unique identifier for the filter.

-**FilterDeletionStatus**
+**FilterDeletionResult**

-The ``FilterDeletionStatus`` interface represents the status of a deletion operation.
+The ``FilterDeletionResult`` interface represents the result of a deletion operation.
 It has the following properties:

 * ``status`` - ``boolean``: Indicates whether the deletion was successful (true) or not (false).
 **NodeInfo**